 Under certain defined circumstances final-year undergraduate students may appeal against the award of a particular degree class, or if they have not been awarded a qualification (with no further right of resit).
 You are required to complete a form if you wish to appeal.
-This form, which includes contact details for advice on appeal procedures, is available here in Word format. *This form is for final-year students only*.
+This form, which includes the conditions relating to appeals and contact details for seeking advice on making an appeal, is available here in Word format. *This form is for final-year students only*.
 Appeals from final-year students against degree classification are administered by the Examinations Section of the Academic Office.

 First-year and intermediate-year students: